 Looking for the best places to shop in Rome, head to Via Veneto and Via del Corso.

 Via Veneto is one of the most expensive and elegant streets in Rome.
-Immortalised in Fellini’s La Dolce Vita, Via Veneto has attracted a jet-set crowd since the 50s’.
-Along with some famous hotels, restaurants, and bars, you’ll find a great range of shopping options from antiques, vintage to high-end designer stores.
+Immortalized in Fellini’s La Dolce Vita, Via Veneto has attracted a jet-set crowd since the 50s’.
+Along with famous hotels, restaurants, and bars, you’ll find a great range of shopping options, from antiques and vintage to high-end designer stores.

-While not as famous Via Veneto, Via del Corso offers a large array of shopping options from international stores to boutique and designer brands.
+While not as famous as Via Veneto, Via del Corso offers many shopping options, from international stores to boutique and designer brands.

 Galleria Sciarra – The Hidden Art Nouveau Courtyard

 Make sure you seek out the beautiful Galleria Sciarra.
 Only a few steps from the Trevi Fountain and the Via del Corso, the largely unknown, hidden courtyard is a feast of Art Nouveau.
-Gorgeous frescoes in brilliant colours painted by Giuseppe Cellini is a celebration of women in the various phases of life.
+Gorgeous frescoes in brilliant colors painted by Giuseppe Cellini celebrate women in the various phases of life.

 Built in the late 19th century for the wealthy Sciarra family, the opulent courtyard was meant to be a shopping mall.

-Had it come to fruition, it would have been the most beautiful in Rome.
+It would have been the most beautiful in Rome if it came to fruition.

-Rome is packed with scammers, fraudsters and pickpockets.
+- Keep a close eye on your things.
+Rome is packed with scammers, fraudsters, and pickpockets.
 Be diligent with your belongings at all times, especially in crowded tourist areas – even in St Peter’s Basilica.

-Do not accept any “gift” from strangers such as a flower, crafts, even handbags.
-Don’t even handle them no matter how much the well-meaning person forces it on you.
-You will be harassed to pay for merely touching the “gift”.
+- Do not accept any “gift” from strangers, such as a flower, crafts, or even handbags.
+Don’t even handle them, no matter how much the well-meaning person forces them on you.
+You will be harassed to pay for merely touching the “gift.”

 Related: Keep your belongings safe in Rome – Read our guides to the best anti-theft handbags for travel and the best anti-theft travel gear.